hackisonjd/heehoposting/content/about.md

 My first handheld was a Nintendo DS that I got for my eighth birthday, and I've been into video games ever since.
 Here are some of my favorites:

-- Obviously, the Shin Megami Tensei franchise (SMT IV is the best game in the series, by the way)
+- Obviously, the Shin Megami Tensei franchise
 - Granblue Fantasy Versus Rising
 - Baldur's Gate 3
 - Star Wars Jedi: Fallen Order
 - Sid Meier's Civilization V
 - Rollercoaster Tycoon 2

 Lately, my main focus has been fighting games, especially after my trip to Frosty Faustings in January 2024.
-I'm currently playing Granblue Fantasy Versus Rising (Belial main, by the way), but I'm eagerly waiting for 2XKO (please, Riot, put Gnar in the game, and my soul is yours).
+I'm currently playing Granblue Fantasy Versus Rising, but I'm eagerly waiting for 2XKO.

 ### Art